microsoft/ignite25-LAB513-build-a2a-and-mcp-systems-using-swe-agents-and-agent-framework/lab/instructions/instructions.md

 4. **View Deployed Agents**:
    - Left navigation → **Build** → **Agents**
-   - You'll see all 5 specialist agents listed
+   - You'll see all 5 specialist agents listed (or 6 if you completed Section 14!)
    - Click any agent to view:
      - System instructions
      - Configured tools